Category : Articles

 Chiller Service Company Condensers

-Various configurations are employed to ensure good air flow through the chiller condenser fins.
+Various configurations are employed to ensure good air flow through the condenser fins.
 The most popular being a ‘v’ condenser as the surface area is increased with this design.
 Powerful fans are used to reject the air and heat upwards and away from the chiller.
 Where system location causes the recirculation of air, duct work can be fitted to direct the air away from the chiller.
+The pressure is monitored using a HP gauge.

 Another kind of pressure transducer is the 4-20mA type.
 It sends a mA signal back to the controller or the fan speed controller.
 4mA is the minimum position, so this relates to the minimum of the transducer pressure range.